DeniSaya/hierarchy-tree-generator/README.md

 Import librabry as below:
   import hierarchyTreeGenerator from 'hierarchy-tree-generator';

-and call it with your #data structure hierarchyTreeGenerator(children);
+and call it with your #data structure: hierarchyTreeGenerator(children);

 # graphic example